Why are ready meals popular in the UK?

 Major developments in stock control and faster distribution also helped revolutionise the market.
 Chilled ready meal sales rose throughout the 80s and the arrival of microwaves in the domestic kitchen only increased them further.
 By 2012, the chilled ready meal made up 57\% of the UK prepared meals market, according to business analysts Mintel.

-READ ALSO: What caused the decline of the Qing dynasty?
+READ ALSO: What are the benefits of using essential oils?

 Which country buys the most ready-made meals?